JasperFx/wolverine/docs/guide/logging.md

 will be called by Wolverine to apply message type specific overrides to Wolverine's message handling.

+## Controlling Message Specific Logging and Tracing

+While Open Telemetry tracing can be disabled on an endpoint by endpoint basis, you may want to disable Open Telemetry tracing for specific message types.
+You may also want to modify the log levels for message success and message execution on a message type by message type basis.
+While you *can* also do that with custom handler chain policies, the easiest way to do that is to use the `[WolverineLogging]` attribute on either the handler type or the handler method as shown
+below:

+snippet: sample_using_Wolverine_Logging_attribute~~~~

 ## Log Message Execution Start